 The key distinction from this blockchain's perspective is that what is post through LeoThreads is not a top line post.
 Instead, the comment layer is where all the "threads" are placed.
 This makes a difference in the users feeds and autovoters.

 Elon Musk, on the other hand, is still looking to do this following the Web 2.0 model.
 Advertising might be something that he eventually pulls back from.
 He is looking to replicate some of PayPal by having a built in payment system.
-This will necessitate a wallet system.
+This will necessitate building wallets.
 Here is where the account ownership is lacking.

 One move that is being explored by the Twitter team is to implement subscriptions, a monthly charge to access certain features on the platform.
 This is one attempt to break the dependence upon advertising.